 These must be accepted as trade-ins for new batteries at all retail stores.
-The following businesses take old car batteries: Batteries Plus, Exide Battery, Hazer's Auto and Truck Salvage and Interstate Battery or bring to HHW facility (open April - Oct).
+The following businesses take old car batteries: Batteries Plus, Exide Battery, Hazer's Auto and Truck Salvage and Interstate Battery or bring to HHW facility.
 The City of Fargo will collect car batteries on your garbage day for a fee, call (701) 241-1449 for this service.

 Most service stations and oil change businesses accept used motor oil (up to 5 gallons at a time) at no charge during business hours.
-Collection tanks for used motor oil are also located at the Fargo Landfill and the city's HHW Facility.
+Collection tanks for used motor oil are located at the city's HHW Facility.
 For large amounts of oil, contact OSI Environmental (formerly Waste Oil Services) at (218) 233-5446 or Oye Construction at (701) 232-2782.

 Most tire dealers recycle old tires with the purchase of new ones.
 The landfill accepts tires for a fee.
 The City of Fargo will collect tires on your garbage day for a fee, contact us for this service.